Daisy0419/RTSS26-Multi-Telescope-Transient-Follow-Up-Search/README.md

 ## 3. Re-running the Paper Experiments (Long-Running)

-Full re-execution is substantially more expensive than plotting the precomputed results and may require approximately 40 hours or more, depending on the platform and how often the ILP baselines reach their limits.
-A valid Gurobi license is required because the current experiment drivers execute the ILP methods as well as the simulated-annealing and greedy methods.
+Full re-execution is substantially more expensive than plotting the precomputed results and may require approximately 50 hours or more, depending on the platform and how often the ILP baselines reach their limits.
+A valid Gurobi license is required because the current experiment scripts execute the ILP methods as well as the simulated-annealing and greedy methods.

 Optional Section 3.4, at the end of this section, provides shorter reviewer configurations.
 These reduced runs are intended to check the end-to-end execution of the artifact, not to reproduce the paper's numerical results.